 The view from below.

-This, too, is the view from the beach.
-Oliver's Wharf was built in 1870 to handle tea.
-It was converted to flats in 1972.
+Oliver's Wharf was built in 1870 to handle tea but was converted in 1972 to flats.
 Cast-iron columns support a timber and brick building trimmed with sandstone.

 Another view of what Pevsner calls "Venetian Gothic" (5:508).